jckuri/jckuri.github.io/index.md

 Learning patterns from financial indicators to trade stocks by using genetic algorithms and Q-Learning, the final project of Machine Learning for Trading.
 I plan to program the Monster Trader based on Deep Reinforcement Learning.

+For the course Artificial Intelligence for Robotics, I programmed Online Graph SLAM (Simultaneous Localization And Mapping) with a variable amount of landmarks: https://youtu.be/owGo0SPAvR8.

+I built a line-follower robot with Arduino: https://github.com/jckuri/line-follower-robot

+5 T-shirt designs by using neural style transfer: https://github.com/jckuri/project-t-shirt